 Sleep paralysis has a long and strange history.

 Sleep paralysis is a phenomenon that’s been around since the early 19th Century, when theologians and philosophers wrote about what they believed to be a very real demonic experience.
 For centuries, people believed that sleep paralysis occurred when demons sat on their chests, or in instances of witchcraft or demonic possession.
 Only later did many decide that bad meat or cheap wine might be the cause.

 Scientists still aren’t sure what causes sleep paralysis.

 Today, doctors and scientists know that sleep paralysis has to do with the transition between REM and NREM sleep, and is most likely brought on by an interruption in the normal sleep pattern.
-They know that it may be inherited and that if you have twin who has experienced it, the odds that you will as well are notably higher.
+They know that it may be inherited and that, if you have a twin who has experienced it, the odds are notably higher that you will as well.
 Despite knowing some of the commonalities among sleep paralysis sufferers, they still aren’t entirely sure what causes the phenomenon in the first place.

 Sleep paralysis is more common in students and psychiatric patients.

 In a study published by Sleep Medicine Reviews, Brian A. Sharpless of Penn State discovered that students and psychiatric patients were among those most likely to experience sleep paralysis on a somewhat regular basis, and even more so in patients that were diagnosed with a panic disorder.
 This could come down to their level of stress and overall sleep health.

 While there is no current cure for sleep paralysis, ensuring better quality sleep—and reducing sleep disturbances—are two coping mechanisms.
 Below are straightforward solutions, agreed upon by the sleep experts at Brooklyn Bedding, to potentially alleviate the limbo associated with sleep paralysis.